The Chrome 76 browser, which is expected in July 2019, will include tighter controls for the

 Set-Cookie header was introduced as an IETF draft in April 2016 by Mike West from Google and Mark Goodwin from Mozilla.
 The attribute is sent when setting a cookie, for example:

 The attribute may have one of the following values:

 SameSite=Strict: The cookie is only sent if you are currently on the site that the cookie is set for.
 If you are on a different site and you click a link to a site that the cookie is set for, the cookie is not sent with the first request.

 SameSite=Lax: The cookie is not sent for embedded content but it is sent if you click on a link to a site that the cookie is set for.
 It is sent only with safe request types that do not change state, for example

 SameSite=None: The cookie is sent even for embedded content.
 Until recently, this was also the current behavior of many browsers if the

 If the value of the

-SameSite=Strict is assumed.
+SameSite is not set and therefore apply their default setting.
 Rowan Merewood from Google wrote an excellent article explaining this mechanism in more detail.

 SameSite=Lax settings protect your cookies from being used in CSRF attacks.
 However, they make tracking more difficult.
 These settings should be used for authentication cookies but they are not good for tracking cookies used in advertising.